-- Spread a towel or favorite blanket, or set the pup’s bed on a tabletop, to pad the surface for your her to lie down and get comfortable.
+Spread a towel or favorite blanket, or set the pup’s bed on a tabletop, to pad the surface for your pet to lie down and get comfortable.

-- An ironing board makes a great treatment platform.
-She’ll need to stay still for up to twenty minutes, so make the place as comfortable for you both as possible.
+An ironing board makes a great treatment platform.
+Your pet needs to stay still for up to 20 minutes, so make the place as comfortable as possible.

-- A position in front of a window may help distract her.
-If she’s too antsy, have a second person on hand to help manage her or refer to gentle restraint tips.
-Play some calming music to help relieve the stress for you both.
+A position in front of a window may help distract your dog or ask a second person to help gently restrain the animal.
+Play some calming music to help relieve the stress of the situation.

-- Ask the veterinarian if a heating pad underneath a couple of layers of blanket is a good idea.
+Ask the veterinarian if a heating pad underneath a couple of layers of blankets is a good idea.

 How to Give SubQ Fluid Therapy